 Deep vein thrombosis (DVT) is a condition that can be painful and disabling, but more worryingly could cause life-threatening complications.
-The team of highly experienced vein experts at Hamilton Vascular in Webster, Sugar Land, Round Rock, and San Antonio, Texas, have exceptional skills in diagnosing DVT and using the most effective treatment methods to prevent any complications.
+The team of highly experienced vein experts at Hamilton Vascular in Webster, Sugar Land, Round Rock, Katy, and San Antonio, Texas, have exceptional skills in diagnosing DVT and using the most effective treatment methods to prevent any complications.
 Call the Hamilton Vascular office nearest you to schedule a consultation or book an appointment online today.

 Deep vein thrombosis (DVT) is one or more blood clots in your deep leg veins.
 Sometimes DVT occurs without causing any symptoms.
 If you do have symptoms, they could include: